wangliyao/ruby-bbcode-to-md/README.md

 bundle install
 ```

-And the gem is available in you application
+And the gem is available in your application

 _Note: Do not forget to restart your server!_